saminiir/saminiir.github.io/_drafts/2016-02-26-implementing-userspace-arp.markdown

 The `dst_mac` and `src_mac` are pretty self-explanatory fields.
 They contain the MAC addresses of the communicating parties.

-The overloaded field, `ethertype`, is a 2-octet field, that depending on its value, either communicates the length or the type of the payload.
+The overloaded field, `ethertype`, is a 2-octet field, that depending on its value, either indicates the length or the type of the payload.
 Specifically, if the field's value is greater or equal to 1536, the field contains the type of the payload (e.g. IPv4, ARP).
 If the value is less than that, it contains the length of the payload.

 After the type field, there is a possibility of several different _tags_ for the Ethernet frame.
 These tags can be used to describe the _Virtual LAN_ (VLAN) or the _Quality of Service_ (QoS) type of the frame.
 Ethernet frame tags are excluded from our implementation, so the corresponding field also does not show up in our protocol declaration.